raserma/puppet-vagrant-lamp-server/README.md

 ==================
 It creates a simple LAMP (Linux, Apache, MySQL, PHP) stack on Vagrant by using Puppet provisioning tool.

-Vagrant is an open-sourice tool that creates and configures virtual development environments, in a quick and easy-to-use way.
+Vagrant is an open-source tool that creates and configures virtual development environments, in a quick and easy-to-use way.

 Requirements
 ------------